DHTMLX/docs-todolist/docs/overview.md

 ### Editing tasks

 - To edit a task, double-click on the task record in the list or press `Ctrl (Cmd) + Enter`.
 Then, make the changes and press `Enter`
-> It is possible to enter text, numbers, emojis, hashtags, dates.
+> It is possible to enter text, numbers, hashtags, dates.
 For more details, read [Supported formats of data](guides/inline_editing.md#supported-formats-of-data).

 - To mark a task as complete/incomplete, press `Space` or click on the checkbox to the left of the task